Whether your well is new or old, it requires supervision and maintenance.

 In order for your system to continue working properly and your water quality to remain safe for consumption, it is recommended you adopt a maintenance schedule.
 Oregon State University Extension Service has created a fact sheet to assist you in being a proper well steward.

 Even if your water looks and tastes good, hidden contaminants could be present.
 Having a maintenance and testing schedule for your well water allows you to not only make sure your water is always safe to drink, but also lets you keep track of the water quality over time.
 Locating your well log (WRD Well Log Query) and keeping a record of all failures, repairs, tests, and maintenance can help reduce future repairs and unknown contaminations.
-To see if your well has been previously tested, you can visit DEQ's database (Water Quality Data Exchange) and follow these instructions on how to search for your well.
+To see if your well has been previously tested, please contact us.
 If you have further questions related to maintaining and repairing your well, contact a local and licensed Water Well Contractor.

 How do I know if my well needs treatment?